 Deep learning is also about accepting that struggle and frustration are important and embracing that fact.
 Great teachers purposely challenge students with problems that will cause some frustration.
-They offer opportunities for deep thinking, reasoning and problem solving.
-Unfortunately, these teachers are often criticised by students and parents because it is easier to blame the teacher than to wrestle with challenge.
+They offer opportunities for deep thinking, reasoning and problem-solving.
+Unfortunately, these teachers are often criticised by students and parents because it is easier to blame the teacher than to wrestle with challenges.

 When students begin to learn a new skill, often they are not good at it.
 Not being good at something feels uncomfortable.
 Their efforts aren’t being rewarded and that makes it hard to persist.
 This frustration has to be worked through.
 If a student learns to just give up, it can be a huge barrier to new experiences in life.
 School is the perfect environment to learn to deal with frustration because all the resources to help a child are readily available.

 It is interesting that it is often high-achieving students who struggle most with the process of working through frustration.
 These students tend to have a history of success that has come easily.
 They are not used to hurdles.
 Average students can sometimes be more resilient in their learning because they have had to wrestle with frustration on and off throughout their school lives.

 Scott H Young writes hundreds of articles about soft skills, and particularly working through frustration.
 He says there is a process students need to go through when they begin to learn a new skill or subject:

 1. Admit you are a novice for the moment but believe that will change